CRModders/CosmicArchive/README.md

 # Changelogs

+## Pre-Alpha 0.1.33
+- Small hotfix to fix crashing when opening a crate

 ## Pre-Alpha 0.1.32
 - Added the "Dynamic Sky" lighting option
 - Added mouse keybinds for placing / breaking blocks